Physical Barriers To Communication

 Two people trying to communicate through a thick glass barrier using phones.

-Physical barriers to communication are obstacles in the environment that impede the transmission of messages, such as distance, noise, poor lighting, and physical obstructions.
+Physical communication barriers are obstacles in the environment that impede the transmission of messages, such as distance, noise, poor lighting, and physical obstructions.
 Here are eight examples of physical communication barriers:

 Noise